chrismo/platform-ws-services/JOURNAL.md

 specific Transmitter implementation.
 So why it'd work for one and not the other, I'm not sure.
 Maybe Slack throttles their endpoint?
 Dunno, but I'm committing this and done for tonight.

+### 2016 Jan 9

+Ah, classic hubris.
+"Maybe Slack throttles their endpoint," or maybe I didn't test properly with a separate deployment instance when switching out group settings and deployment settings.
+Yet again, a good night's sleep is sometimes the best design tool.

+It's possible there's also a bug somewhere here in either my integration script (more likely) or the service when updating a deployment.
+In real life, I'd chase this down, but for now going to move on - bunch of TODOs in the code I want to look at.

+---